In Defense of Imperial Units

 Scientific Literacy

 One particularly interesting argument that I saw was brought up by Kurtis Baute at around 4:30 in this video.
-He argues that science is fundamentally about taking measurements–which is absolutely true, and that being able to accurately take a measurement is important to science and scientific literacy, which is also very true.
-He then goes on to say that the use of imperial units prevents people from knowing “what a meter is” and implies that this prevents them from being able to do science.
+He argues that science is fundamentally about taking measurements, and that being able to accurately take a measurement is important to science and scientific literacy.
+This is absolutely true.
+He then goes on to say that the use of imperial units prevents people from knowing what a meter is and implies that this prevents them from being able to do science.

 Okay, so to be fair I did pick a pretty over-the-top variation of this argument to lay out.
 Generally speaking, science is done using metric, and so in order to participate in science, one must learn metric.
 This is true.
 However, I don't think that the use of imperial units within the US significantly hurts metric literacy.

 As a side note here, I sometimes feel that the metricization of science in high school goes perhaps a little too far.
-It is not uncommon when judging high school science fairs to see very strange quantities in either experimental procedures, or in results sections.
-For example, one might see a methods sections including “56.7 grams of baking soda were added to 236.59 milliliters of water” as one of the steps.
+It is not uncommon when judging high school science fairs to see very strange quantities in either experimental procedures or in results sections.
+For example, one might see a methods section including 56.7 grams of baking soda were added to 236.59 milliliters of water as one of the steps.
 Why such strange numbers?
 Because the student in question was doing an experiment in their kitchen, and measured out 2 oz. of baking soda to add to 1 cup of water.
-But because “SCIENCE MUST BE METRIC!!!!”, instead of reporting the precise measurements that they took on the instruments that they had available, they lose precision and do silly and unnecessary conversions for no good reason.
-To accurately report the measurements that they took in the form that they took them would result in losing points in judging, because metric is the only acceptable unit system in science.
+But because "SCIENCE MUST BE METRIC!!!!", instead of reporting the precise measurements that they took on the instruments that they had available, they lose precision and do silly and unnecessary conversions for no good reason.
+To accurately report the measurements that they took in the form in which they took them would result in losing points in judging, because metric is the only acceptable unit system in science.

 Convenient "rough" Estimates between Dimensions